zhandawei/Multipoint_Expected_Improvement/README.md

 * This is a MATLAB implementation of the multipoint expected improvement algorithm[1,2,3].
 I am interesting in the multipoint expected improvement criterion, but I only find a implementation in R DiceOptim package[4] and could not find a MATLAB implementation.
 So, I made this implementation.

-* I referred to the 'qEI.R' function in the DiceOptim package[4] when doing the coding, which computes the analytical expression of the multipoint expected improvement criterion using the formula in [3].
+* I referred to the *qEI.R* function in the DiceOptim package[4] when doing the coding, which computes the analytical expression of the multipoint expected improvement criterion using the formula in [3].

-* Specifically, I used the 'qsimvnv' code of Alan Genz [5] for the numerical computation of multivariate normal distribution values, and the modified Cholesky algorithm[6] for the Cholesky decomposition in this code.
+* Specifically, I used the *qsimvnv* code of Alan Genz [5] for the numerical computation of multivariate normal distribution values, and the modified Cholesky algorithm[6] for the Cholesky decomposition in this code.

 * I have verified this code against the Monte Carlo method.